Textile: Cloth

 A replica draper's shop at the Museum of Lincolnshire Life, in Lincoln, England.

-Although cloth is a type of fabric, not all fabrics can be classified as cloth due to differences in their manufacturing processes, physical properties, and intended uses.
 Materials that are woven, knitted, tufted, or knotted from yarns are referred to as cloth, while wallpaper, plastic upholstery products, carpets, and nonwoven materials are examples of fabrics.

 Cloth is a flexible substance typically created through the processes of weaving, felting, or knitting using natural or synthetic materials.
 The word 'cloth' derives from the Old English clað, meaning "a cloth, woven, or felted material to wrap around one's body', from the Proto-Germanic klaithaz, similar to the Old Frisian klath, the Middle Dutch cleet, the Middle High German kleit and the German kleid, all meaning 'garment'.

 History

 Textile machinery at the Cambrian Factory, Llanwrtyd, Wales in the 1940s.

 Textiles themselves are too fragile to survive across millennia; the tools used for spinning and weaving make up most of the prehistoric evidence for textile work.
 The earliest tool for spinning was the spindle, to which a whorl was eventually added.
 The weight of the whorl improved the thickness and twist of the spun thread.
 Later, the spinning wheel was invented.
 Historians are unsure where; some say China, others India.

-The precursors of today's textiles include leaves, barks, fur pelts, and felted cloths.
+The precursors of today's textiles include leaves, bark, fur pelts, and felted cloths.

 The Banton Burial Cloth, the oldest existing example of warp ikat in Southeast Asia, is displayed at the National Museum of the Philippines.
 The cloth was most likely made by the native Asian people of northwest Romblon.

 The first clothes, worn at least 70,000 years ago and perhaps much earlier, were probably made of animal skins and helped protect early humans from the elements.
 At some point, people learned to weave plant fibres into textiles.

 The discovery of dyed flax fibres in a cave in the Republic of Georgia dated to 34,000 BCE suggests that textile-like materials were made as early as the Paleolithic era.

 The speed and scale of textile production have been altered almost beyond recognition by industrialization and the introduction of modern manufacturing techniques.
 However, for the main types of textiles, plain weave, twill, or satin weave, there is little difference between the ancient and modern methods.